 Due to a geographical accident of nature La Manga ( which means Sleeve in Spanish ) is a long strip of land which, bar a few connecting channels, is completely closed off the Mediterranean sea.
-A huge salt water lagoon was formed which is proudly protected from the rougher Mediterranean seas on the outside creating a calm interior bay.
+A huge saltwater lagoon was formed which is proudly protected from the rougher Mediterranean sea on the outside creating a calm interior bay.

 The Mar Menor is ideal for practicing many water sports in a calm and safe environment.
 There are plenty of beaches along the strip to enjoy plus numerous bars, restaurants and two marinas.

 The Iberian peninsular has been heavily influenced over the centuries by the Celtic culture and non more so then Galicia in northwest Spain.

 Galicia offers visitors a friendly atmosphere and oldie worldly charm which is unique and endearing.

 Galicia is known in Spain as the “land of the 1000 rivers”, as they wind there way all over the region from the mountainous inland to the coast, where they form the characteristic “Rias”.
 The Celtic culture is evident all around the province from the dark stone buildings to the use of bagpipes by many musical bands.